Guidance

 Where the whole family is absent from the UK you should also consider whether the period of absence was more than half the period of their permission to stay in the UK.
 For example, of a grant of permission of 30 months the applicant was absent for more than 15 months.
 This could indicate that the UK did not remain their place of permanent residence.
 If you are in doubt about intentions, you may want to make further enquiries to the applicant.

-Permitted absences for dependants
+Permitted absences for dependents

-A dependent applying as such may be absent for any of the permitted reasons and a dependant may also be absent for the period when their partner (in the case of a dependent partner) or parent (in the case of a dependent child) was absent for a permitted reason.
+A dependent applying as such may be absent for any of the permitted reasons and a dependent may also be absent for the period when their partner (in the case of a dependent partner) or parent (in the case of a dependent child) was absent for a permitted reason.

-If the dependant is applying at a different time from the person on whom they are dependent (the lead applicant), you should check the lead applicant’s person history on the case-working system to confirm they had a permitted absence.
+If the dependent is applying at a different time from the person on whom they are dependent (the lead applicant), you should check the lead applicant’s person history on the case-working system to confirm they had a permitted absence.
 You may wish to request additional evidence of the lead applicant’s reasons for absences where this is not sufficiently clear.
 See Where evidence is missing or inadequate section of this guidance for more information.

-Permitted absences for Crown service dependants
+Permitted absences for Crown service dependents

-Where the applicant has been absent from the UK for more than 180 days in a 12 month period and has been accompanying their partner on Crown service this period is a permitted absence.
+Where the applicant has been absent from the UK for more than 180 days in a 12-month period and has been accompanying their partner on Crown service this period is a permitted absence.

 The partner must be a permanent member of HM Diplomatic service or a comparable UK-based staff member of the British Council, an employee of the UK Government, a Northern Ireland department, the Scottish administration or the Welsh Government, or a member of HM Forces on a tour of duty outside the UK.